Concerned Djokovic To Undergo Scans As Shock Rome Exit Follows Bottle Drama - UrduPoint

 "It's a bit concerning."

-Djokovic's early elimination is a blow for the last major tournament before Roland Garros which started without Italian world number two Jannik Sinner and third-ranked Carlos Alcaraz then lost ageing clay-court icon Rafael Nadal on Saturday.

-It also leaves the men's tournament wide open with third seed Alexander Zverev taking on home hope Luciano Darderi, ranked 54th in the world, in the day's final match on centre court.
+Djokovic's early elimination means that the last major men's tournament before Roland Garros is now wide open with third seed Alexander Zverev beating home hope Luciano Darderi, ranked 54th in the world, 7-6 (7/3), 6-2.

-Tabilo was a worthy winner against Djokovic after tearing into his superstar opponent, racing into a 4-0 lead in the first set in less than 20 minutes and closing it out 10 minutes later.

 Sabalenka, who has never won in Rome but is a two-time champion on the Madrid clay, looks in good shape to at least match her 2022 run to the semi-finals.